Planning a spring trip to Europe? Your European experience isn’t complete without getting lost in Venice, Italy.

 Murano and Burano

 If you plan on staying in Venice more than one day make sure to check out the islands of Murano and Burano.
 Each of these smaller islands surrounding Venice has something unique to offer.

 Burano is the island of lace.
-You can find doilies, tablecloths and frilly dresses in all shapes and sizes.
-But the real beauty are all the tiny colorful houses that sit in a neat row along the canals.
+You can find doilies, tablecloths, and frilly dresses in all shapes and sizes.
+But the real beauty is all the tiny colorful houses that sit in a neat row along the canals.
 Legend has it that each house was painted a unique color so that drunk sailors could easily find their way home at night.

 If you stay in Venice itself, your hotel might offer a shuttle that will take you directly to the islands.

 If you’re traveling with kids, head to Gardaland – one of the top 10 amusement parks in the world.
 With high-speed rides, water rides, family rides, entertainment shows and the sea life aquarium, there’s something for everyone.
 It’s situated near Lake Garda, one of Italy’s beautiful lakes and only an hour from Venice.

 Ready to plan your trip to Europe?
 Search for Flights to Europe now on the Do-All Search Engine.